 Since you do not know where you will be when an emergency or disaster occurs, Build an Emergency Supply Kit for different locations - places where you and your family spend the most time:

 Keep this kit in a designated place and have it ready in case you have to leave your home quickly.
 Make sure all family members know where the kit is stored.
 In case you would need to - Keep this kit in a designated place and have it ready in case you have to leave your home quickly.
 Make sure all family members know where the kit is stored.
 In case you would need to evacuate, make the kit portable by storing items in a large duffle bag or plastic storage container.
-For kit list, see Checklist of Basic Emergency Supplies For more detailed information, visit Ready.gov
+See Checklist of Basic Emergency Supplies and for more details, visit Ready.gov

 Don't be caught in a traffic jam, highway accident, or a breakdown without needed supplies - like jumper cables, a flare, a glass breaker or mobile phone.
 You might be stuck for a long time in either extreme heat or cold, so consider the weather when creating your car kit.
-Consider storing a blanket, gloves, an ice scraper, litter for traction and a small hand shovel during cold weather and snow.
+Consider storing the following items: blanket, gloves, an ice scraper, litter for traction and a small hand shovel during cold weather and snow.
 During the heat, be sure to travel with plenty of ice water to keep you cool.
 Check the weather and road conditions (WV511) before traveling.
 Sometime, it's best to stay home.
-See Edmund's DIY Emergency Car Kit.
+For more info, see Edmund's DIY Emergency Car Kit and Car Safety Info

 Help K to 12 graders and college bound students be prepared in case of an emergency.
 Primary school age children could keep extra food and water in their backpacks.
 Include a backpack emergency information card with contacts and critical medical information.
 If they take medicines regularly, or for a current health issue, check with school guidelines for bringing and administering medicines.
 College-bound students can prepare a "home-kit" for their dorm or apartment, as well as essentials for their car.
 Be sure to have them learn about their campus’s emergency plans, protocols and safety officers.